Start Your FREE 2024 SAT Exam Practice Test

 6. What is the Digital SAT?

-The Digital SAT are a series of test updates made by the College Board that will go into effect in March of 2023 for international students, and the spring of 2024 for students in the United States.
+The Digital SAT are a series of test updates made by the College Board that went into effect in March of 2023 for international students, and the spring of 2024 for students in the United States.
 Changes and improvements include:

-• Shorter reading passages with one question per passage will take mean the SAT will two hours instead of three.
+Shorter reading passages with one question per passage mean the SAT takes two hours instead of three.

-• Calculators will be allowed on every math section, with an on-screen calculator built into the testing app.
+Calculators are allowed on every math section, with an on-screen calculator built into the testing app.

-• The current paper-and-pencil format will be replaced by a computerized version of the test so students can take the test on their school or personal laptop.
-Unlike many other standardized tests, students will be unable to take the test at home with a proctor.
+The paper-and-pencil format was replaced by a computerized version of the test so students can take the test on their school or personal laptop.
+However, unlike many other standardized tests, students are unable to take the test at home with a proctor.